Warriors Orochi: Plot

-Wei story

-In the Kingdom of Wei story, Cao Cao had disappeared in his battle against Orochi's forces.
+In the story, the Shu forces were in shambles after their battle with Orochi.
+Many Shu officers were captured by Orochi, went missing, or joined other forces.
+Zhao Yun was captured by Orochi's forces and held prisoner in Ueda Castle.
+He is later rescued by Zuo Ci, Yoshihiro Shimazu and Xing Cai.
+Zuo Ci revealed startling news to Zhao Yun, which led him to embark upon a quest with help from unexpected allies.
+In the Meantime, Cao Cao had disappeared in his battle against Orochi's forces.
 His son, Cao Pi, took up leadership of the Wei clan and allied himself with Orochi, under the offer sent by his strategist, Da Ji.
 There were a few Wei officers who refused to surrender, or ended up joining other forces opposing Orochi.
 Under the new alliance, Orochi orders Cao Pi to suppress all those who oppose him.
 Though Cao Pi obediently obeys Orochi's every command, he has an ulterior motive that he is planning as the story progresses.

-Wu story

-In the Kingdom of Wu story, Orochi uses the captive Sun Jian and other Wu officers to blackmail the Sun family into servitude.
+While, Orochi uses the captive Sun Jian and other Wu officers to blackmail the Sun family into servitude.
 Orochi demanded that rebel leaders and officers be turned over in exchange for the release of the captives.
 Sun Ce is the first to rebel against Orochi, under the guidance of Sakon Shima, and much to the disapproval of his siblings, Quan and Shang Xiang.

-Samurai story

-In this story, Nobunaga Oda, Shingen Takeda, and Kenshin Uesugi each maintained a resistance force against Orochi's army.
+Meanwhile, Nobunaga Oda, Shingen Takeda, and Kenshin Uesugi each maintained a resistance force against Orochi's army.
 Even in this most dire of circumstances, the three daimyōs refuse to work together against Orochi.
 Each of them were focused on assimilating smaller resistance forces spread throughout the land into their own forces.

-Orochi Army

-The Orochi Army consists of pale-skinned troops that behave similarly to regular troops of the protagonist forces.
-Several major characters from both Dynasty Warriors and Samurai Warriors either aligned themselves or were subverted by Orochi, fighting in his name.
-Orochi's main headquarters is at Koshi Castle, where the final confrontation takes place for all four stories in the game.

 In the original Japanese version, the Orochi officers are named after various legendary monsters (youkai) in both Chinese and Japanese folklores, while the English version has them named after various species of snakes (using their common names) as a pun to Orochi being the Serpent King.
 The Orochi officers all share the same character model, and are unplayable enemy characters.

 Characters

 A total of 79 characters encompasses the roster of Warriors Orochi: 48 from Dynasty Warriors, 29 from Samurai Warriors (including Yoshimoto Imagawa, Kunoichi and Goemon Ishikawa from the first Samurai Warriors, left out in its sequel), and two new characters: the titular character and primary villain, Orochi (远吕智/八歧大蛇) the Serpent King and the mythological beast of Yamato; and Da Ji (妲己), the villainous concubine of King Zhou of Shang from Fengshen Yanyi.
-Orochi wields a very large scythe, named "Eternal Agony", while Da Ji fights with two floating orbs, called "the Orbs of Ruin".
+Orochi wields a large scythe, named "Eternal Agony", while Da Ji fights with two floating orbs, called "the Orbs of Ruin".

 There are many generic, non-playable officers who are also part of the game, all taken from the Samurai Warriors and Dynasty Warriors games.
 There are also exclusive non-playable officers that are in Orochi's forces.